TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-assets-module.md

 ### Module import stuck, "importing newer version" stuck

-* If module imports are stuck, unsucessful, or otherwise in a bad state, you can use PowerShell to remove the module and try again:
+* If module imports are stuck, unsuccessful, or otherwise in a bad state, you can use PowerShell to remove the module and try again:

 ``` Get-AzureRmAutomationModule -ResourceGroupName RGoftheAAAcount -AutomationAccountName YourAutomationAccount| Where-Object { $_.ProvisioningState -eq "Creating"} | Remove-AzureRmAutomationModule ```